RyanWarner/pug-sass-seed/README.md

 - Open an issue to discuss or propose a change.
 - Fork the repository, and create an appropriately named branch.
 - Commit your changes.
-- Submite a pull request.
+- Submit a pull request.

 ## Coding Style